(this is a demo site)

 In 2015, Allies for Children published a comprehensive crossing guards study.
-The project, a partnership between A+ Schools, the City of Pittsburgh, The Mentoring Partnership of Southwestern PA, United Way of Southwestern Pennsylvania’s Be There campaign and the University of Pittsburgh’s Office of Child Development, looked at ways to enhance safety measures and improve relationships between public safety officials and children and youth.
+The project, a partnership between A+ Schools, the City of Pittsburgh, The Mentoring Partnership of Southwestern PA, United Way of Southwestern Pennsylvania’s Be There Campaign and the University of Pittsburgh’s Office of Child Development, looked at ways to enhance safety measures and improve relationships between public safety officials and children and youth.
 Since the study’s release, Allies for Children played a leading role in a working group created by the Office of Mayor William Peduto to implement evidence-based recommendations, including those linked to safety and attendance.
-According to the Centers for Disease Control and Prevention, traffic-related danger and crime ranked high as barriers that reduced or prevented children from walking to and from school and out-of-school programs.

 Allies for Children continues to advocate for increased funding for and attention to out-of-school time opportunities.
 Allies for Children serves on the executive committee of Allegheny Partners for Out-of-School Time (APOST) and is a member of the Remake Learning Network.